Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

 - Durant's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Looking at 3-pointers, the Nuggets are ranked third in the NBA, giving up 11.4 makes per game.
+- In terms of 3-pointers, the Nuggets are ranked third in the NBA, allowing 11.4 makes per game.

 Kevin Durant vs. the Nuggets